Get insider access

 Whether you're new to podcasts or a seasoned veteran, a good pair of headphones can make all the difference when recording or editing your next episode.
 Headphones allow you to monitor your audio during live sessions and hear tracks like your audience.
 They should have a comfortable fit that won't become fatiguing over long periods of use.
 They should also block out ambient noise and have a neutral sound profile that ensures clear and accurate dialogue reproduction.

-Since many creators use a standalone mic to ensure a higher recording quality, we've mainly focused on headphones that don't have a built-in mic.
+Since many creators use a standalone mic to ensure a higher recording quality, we've mainly focused on headphones without a built-in mic.
 We also prioritize wired picks on this list, as a wireless Bluetooth connection can cause high audio lag.

 1. Best Headphones For Podcasting